story51915

 You sigh.
 Can't he have a conversation without that needless levity?

-RG I’m more than grand military battles, Caspian.
+RG I’m more than grand national battles, Caspian.

 RG Despite how it may seem, my life's purpose isn't to thrive in constant war.